AndreJarl/CineBai/README.md

 ---

 ## 🚀 Features
+🤖 **Gemini AI Recommendations** – Get personalized suggestions based on your preferences or mood
 🔐 **Secure Authentication** – Sign up and log in using JWT-based authentication
 🔍 **Smart Search** – Search for movies and TV shows in real time
 🎥 **Watch & Explore** – Access detailed information, trailers, and related titles